JViLop/BEQ/README.md

 ## Pre-process

-Given earthquake called `Name`, in terminal run `source ${Name}.py' (e.g., `Iquique.py`).
+Given earthquake called `Name`, in terminal run `source ${Name}.py` (e.g., `Iquique.py`).
 Other functionalities and parameters (such as `nsamples`) can be set up in python module.
 This creates formatted files for subsequent analysis/calculations.

 ## Posterior Analysis

-* For individual event correlation, in terminal run `source corr_parameters.py` (need to change the hard-coded list with event names `[Name1, Name2,...]`)
+* For individual event correlation, in terminal run `source corr_parameters.py`.

 * For multi-event correlation comparison, run `source cross_event_corr.py`.